Guar gum futures up on strong export demand

 Magazine Archives

-New Delhi, Feb 19 (PTI) Guar gum prices rose by Rs 23 to Rs 8,450 per quintal in futures trade Tuesday amid upbeat export demand at the physical markets.
-At the National Commodity and Derivatives Exchange, guar gum for delivery in March was trading higher by Rs 23, or 0.27 per cent, to Rs 8,450 per 5 quintal, showing an open interest of 67,675 lots.
-Besides, the most-active delivery in April was up by Rs 28, or 0.33 per cent, to Rs 8550 per 5 quintal, mirroring an open interest of 6,030 lots.
+New Delhi, Feb 18 (PTI) Guar gum prices rose by Rs 20 to Rs 8,454 per quintal in futures trade Monday amid strong export demand at the physical market.
+At the National Commodity and Derivatives Exchange, guar gum for delivery in March was trading up by Rs 20, or 0.24 per cent, to Rs 8,454 per 5 quintal, showing an open interest of 67,850 lots.
+The most-active delivery in April, too, was up by Rs 19, or 0.22 per cent, to Rs 8,550 per 5 quintal, mirroring an open interest of 5,760 lots.
 PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today